 We tested the best winter hiking boots available to keep you comfortable and crushing it all season long.
-The GearJunkie squad has collectively tested thousands of boots on their various forays into the chilly wild.
+To ensure we covered all variables, we tested these boots in the snowy Colorado mountains, the perpetually wet Pacific Northwest, and the snow and granite-streaked Sierra Nevada.
+The GearJunkie squad has collectively tested thousands of boots on our various forays into the chilly wild to whittle the selection down to the deserving models you see today.

 The Best Winter Hiking Boots of 2024-2025